dgtlntv/terrazzo-plugin-figma-json/README.md

 ## Output Structure

-When using a resolver file (recommended), the plugin automatically splits output by resolver sets and modifier contexts:
+With a resolver file, the plugin splits output by resolver sets and modifier contexts:

 ```
 dist/